rupeshtiwari/rupeshtiwari.github.io/_posts/2021-01-26-testing-nrwl-nx-angular-monorepo-projects-using-jest.md

 ---

-> I am going to use `JEST` test runner since it is more faster than `Karma` also Jest gives snapshot testing features. `JEST` is also the default testing framework when you create NRWL/NX monorepo.
-However, you can alwasy create lib and applications using
+> Do you want to debug your  [NRWL/NX monorepo](https://nx.dev/) specs in visual studio code or right in chrome?
+Then this article is for you.
+I am going to use `JEST` test runner since it is more faster than `Karma` also Jest gives snapshot testing features. `JEST` is also the default testing framework when you create [NRWL/NX monorepo](https://nx.dev/).
+However, you can always create lib and applications using `karma` test runner in your nx monorepo.

 ## Nrwl.Nx Angular Monorepo Project
 I have created a monorepo work-space and I have one library called as `customers/users` and I want to do unit testing.